Roommate success guide – roommate concerns

 Conflict resolution Accordion Closed

 In difficult discussions such as roommate conflicts, it is very helpful to have a third party to help facilitate the discussion.
-Our Resident Assistants (RAs) are trained to assist roommates with developing and enhancing conflict resolution skills.
-If you find that you and your roommate are having difficulty resolving your conflict, you should discuss this option with your RA.
+Our Campus Living Community staff, including Community Assistants (CAs), are trained to assist roommates with developing and enhancing conflict resolution skills.
+If you find that you and your roommate are having difficulty resolving your conflict, you should discuss this option with any Campus Living Community staff.